 When a brand uses their company values to promote themselves, it can have a huge impact on how customers interact with them.
 When someone has the same beliefs as the company they are buying from, they are far more likely to purchase from that company.

 But how can brands get their values across without blatantly using them as a sales pitch?

 Firstly, they must know what their core values are.
 Many companies share common goals but a core value separates them from the rest.
 From here, they must think about how these core values are implemented throughout the entire business.
-This goes beyond marketing and advertising efforts; it includes customer service, product delivery, manufacturing and sourcing methods, and so much more.
+This goes beyond marketing and advertising efforts; it includes customer service, efficient courier delivery, manufacturing and sourcing methods, and so much more.

 For example, Kool8, a reusable water bottle company, is a business that leads with its values to help poorer parts of the world access clean water.
 They donate 20% of all their profits to charities to help fulfil this promise.
 And the results have already been noticed.
 If you want your business to be involved in charity while benefiting from tax credits, one way to doing so is by paying Donor Advised Fund Fees.

 They may be a startup but they have already seen their water bottles sell out, with new customers having to register for updates.
 Furthermore, their good has seen them gain praise in articles like this and this.

 When a business has a good cause and great company values, customers are going to notice and will pick that brand over others.
 Having something to believe in is powerful and makes people care.

 Next, brands make people care through data-driven marketing.
 While this doesn’t sound as ‘human’ as the previous method, it can be just as effective at getting across that they have the greater good in mind.

 According to ComboApp, data-driven marketing can be defined as the following: